ryonaldteofilo/LidarCarTracking/README.md

 1. Install ROS on your computer and create catkin workspace and add it to ROS environment (edit .bashrc file ~ tons of tutorial on the web)
 This project was done on Linux Ubuntu (Ubuntu 18.04.4 LTS) [INSTALLATION TUTORIAL HERE](http://wiki.ros.org/melodic/Installation/Ubuntu)
 2. git clone this repository to the src folder of your catkin workspace and catkin_make
-3. rosrun any of the scripts
+3. Customise the clustering criteria and initial positions (read thesis for more information)
+4. Run scripts by rosrun lidar_car_tracking (script_name)
+4. Enjoy and be creative!

 ## Thesis
 A thesis was made for this project with analysis on consistency of tracking and identification.
-Also includes a more thorough elaboration on the whole system.
+Also includes a more thorough elaboration on the system.

 Link to thesis:
 ```